- Much of the material in these notes on stellar evolution is discussed in this

 - Radiation from nearby (with a couple of hundred light-years) supernovae helps to drive evolution.

-- Occurs roughly once every 50 years in a galaxy the size of the Milky Way
+- A supernova occurs roughly once every 50 years in a galaxy roughly the size of the Milky Way.

 - No supernova has been seen in the Milky Way since 1604.